Variations in traffic light operation: Indicative arrow

-In Hong Kong, Ireland, Australia and the UK, a right arrow may sometimes be displayed alongside a green light to indicate that oncoming traffic has been stopped and that it is safe to turn right, however this does not necessarily mean that the turn is fully protected and road users should always check that there is no oncoming or approaching traffic before turning.
+In Hong Kong, Ireland, Australia and the UK, (all of which are left-hand traffic jurisdictions) a right arrow may sometimes be displayed alongside a green light to indicate that oncoming traffic has been stopped and that it is safe to turn right, however this does not necessarily mean that the turn is fully protected and road users should always check that there is no oncoming or approaching traffic before turning.

 Japanese green arrows

 In Japan, a green arrow with the circular green is absolutely never shown.
 Instead, green arrows must be shown with the circular red.
 This means a signal may display green arrows pointing in all possible directions with the circular red.
 Another unusual sequence is that the circular red changes to circular yellow whenever some or all of the arrows end, and then changes back to red after the clearance period.

 Steady red and amber arrows

 In the UK, there are no red or yellow "arrow" lights, however there had been trials with the amber arrow in an attempt to prevent drivers from misinterpreting the signals.
 Also, turns are never permitted when a signal light is red.
 Layouts are typically simple: either the usual three-disc all-directions signal; the same with a separate green left or right filter arrow which lights up either independently of the main green (permitting a turn in the indicated direction at an otherwise red light) or along with it (showing that conflicting traffic has been stopped so turning traffic does not need to yield, also known as give way in the UK); or using adjacent sets where the horizontal positioning and lane layout (particularly where lanes are segregated by kerbs or islands) denotes which directions are stopped or free to move.